 The TF, LR, and single-etalon MR modes have been in normal operations thus far.

 However, the coatings of the MR etalon have significantly degraded, and it had to be removed from the telescope in October 2015.
-Therefore, MR is not available for 2016-2 proposals.
+Therefore, MR is not available for 2017-1 proposals.

 Commissioning of the dual-etalon mode for HR has progressed.
 A serious reflection problem between the two inserted etalons was discovered during early commissioning of the dual-etalon modes.
 Multiple reflections between the etalons introduced a series of ghost images and significantly degraded throughput.
-Rectification of this problem was addressed with new mounts being installed and the alignment fixed and calibrated.
-As a result, the dual-etalon HR mode has been shown to work technically.
+Rectification of this problem was addressed with new mounts being installed and the alignment fixed and calibrated, and the dual-etalon HR mode has been shown to work technically.
 However, a temperature sensitivity was later discovered, limiting its practical operation.
-A fix for this is scheduled for August 2016, and, if successful, we expect the dual-etalon HR mode to be available in normal science mode by the start of 2016-2.
-Nevertheless, both PIs and TACs should keep in mind, especially if large amounts of time are considered for FP/HR, that the mode is not yet officially commissioned and observations thus carry a risk of delays.
-Therefore, it would also be helpful if PIs wanting to use FP/HR would indicate in their proposals whether (part of) their science could be done in some other fashion (e.g. high-res long-slit or MOS).
+The current plan is to insert a polarising element into the Etalon to reduce ghosting arising from the mis-alignment.
+This will, however, cut the flux to half, which is taken into account in the Simulator.
+Nevertheless, both Pls and TACs should keep in mind, especially if large amounts of time are considered for FP/HR, that the mode is not yet officially commissioned and observations thus carry a risk of delays.